jonas208/GradValley.jl/README.md

 Pkg.add(url="https://github.com/jonas208/GradValley.jl")
 ```

-# First Steps
+# Get Started
-This example shows the basic workflow on model building and how to train them using loss functions and optimizers:
+This example shows the basic workflow on model building and how to use loss functions and optimizers to train the model
 ```julia
 using GradValley
 using GradValley.Layers # The "Layers" module provides all the building blocks for creating a model.